Dawn of the Dead (1978 film): Home media

 In 2018, XT Video released the complete version of the film for Blu-ray, which is a fusion of the long and Italian versions of the film, plus cut scenes.

 In November 2020, British home media distributor Second Sight Films released a limited edition box set of the film in separate Blu-ray and 4K Blu-ray formats, featuring the theatrical, Cannes and Argento cuts of the film.
 For this release, all three cuts were remastered and restored in 4K resolution, with the theatrical and Cannes versions presented on the 4K Blu-ray sets in HDR10+.
 The theatrical and Cannes cuts were restored from the original camera negative by Second Sight at Final Frame New York and London under the supervision and approval of Michael Gornick, the film's cinematographer.
 The audio, presented in Mono (with additional Stereo and 5.1 Surround tracks for the theatrical cut), was restored from the negative's optical soundtrack.
 Scenes exclusive to the Cannes version were restored using that version's color reversal internegative, while the Argento version, presented in SDR, was restored from its interpositive, and similarly features Mono, Stereo and 5.1 Surround audio tracks.
-The box set also contains a Blu-ray disc with a collection of original and archival bonus features.
-Three audio CDs featuring Goblin's original soundtrack and a compilation of the De Wolfe Music cues featured in the theatrical and Cannes cuts; Dawn of the Dead: Dissecting the Dead, an exclusive hardcover book containing essays, artwork and other archival features; and a paperback copy of the film's novelisation.
+The box set also contains a Blu-ray disc with a collection of original and archival bonus features; three CDs featuring Goblin's original soundtrack and a compilation of the De Wolfe Music cues featured in the theatrical and Cannes cuts; Dawn of the Dead: Dissecting the Dead, a hardcover book containing essays, artwork and other archival features; and a paperback copy of the film's novelisation.

+3D re-release

+Work on a 3D conversion of the film was begun in 2007 under the supervision of Rubinstein.
+It was completed in 2013 at a reported cost of $6 million.
+The 3D version had its world premiere in October 2013 at the Busan International Film Festival.
+In October 2022, it finally received a wider release, exclusively in 250 Regal Cinemas theaters.
+It was screened again at five North American theaters as part of a 45th anniversary re-release of the film in 2024.